 There is also a local horse trekking business if you'd like to ride along the beach - what a great way to see it.

-On the way to Wharariki, stop and take a look at Cape Farewell too.
+On the way to Wharariki, stop and take a look at Cape Farewell - the most northerly point on the South Island.

 Farewell Spit is the Southern Hemisphere's longest sand spit, approximately 30km long.
 It is also a nature reserve with over 90 species of birds recorded in the area.